WScott-0/wrennes-finnes/README.md

 ### Metal Fabrication

 Download the .dxf and cut.
-Ideal material is 6061 T6 Aluminum (.125")
+Ideal material is 6061 T6 Aluminum. **Must be .125" to fit the case properly. **

 ### Additional Notes